JR Karatsu Line with Kids: A Family Guide to Saga’s Coastal Train (2026)

 • 2-day Karatsu + Yobuko: train Day 1 to Karatsu, overnight, bus to Yobuko Day 2 morning, train back from Karatsu

-• Combine with Itoshima: drive from Hakata to Itoshima first, take train onward to Karatsu
+• Combine with Itoshima: drive from Hakata to Itoshima first, take the train onward to Karatsu

 Family-friendly tips